M-Kerr/LangCompareV2/README.rst

-1/28/21 README is deprecated, will be updated in a few days
+1/28/21 README is deprecated, will be updated shortly

 Python >= 3.7 required